muggy8/improbable/have-and-havenot/ZdPimteZ.md

 I felt like I was seeing myself in Phanna.

-And then it struck me, Phanna right now is the exact same way I was after Aurora's and Hickory's departure.
+And then it struck me, Phanna right now is the exact same way I was after Aurora and Hickory departed from my life.

 I felt like I was understanding Phanna a little more now.